 Investigation of E2open Parent Holdings, Inc. (ETWO) Announced by Holzer & Holzer, LLC

-ATLANTA, May 08, 2023 (GLOBE NEWSWIRE) -- Holzer & Holzer, LLC is investigating whether E2open Parent Holdings, Inc. ("E2open," or the "Company") ETWO complied with federal securities laws.
+/EIN News/ -- ATLANTA, May 08, 2023 (GLOBE NEWSWIRE) -- Holzer & Holzer, LLC is investigating whether E2open Parent Holdings, Inc. (“E2open,” or the “Company”) (NYSE: ETWO) complied with federal securities laws.
 On May 1, 2023, the Company announced its fiscal 2023 fourth quarter and full year financial results, revealing SaaS revenue was down 6.6% down from the same period in the year prior.
 The Company also issued revenue guidance for its fiscal year 2024 for between $545 and $555 million, below consensus estimates.
-Following this announcement, the price of the Company's stock dropped.
+Following this announcement, the price of the Company’s stock dropped.

 If you purchased E2open stock and suffered a loss on that investment, you are encouraged to contact Corey Holzer, Esq. at cholzer@holzerlaw.com or Joshua Karr, Esq. at jkarr@holzerlaw.com, call our toll-free number at (888) 508-6832, or visit our website at www.holzerlaw.com/case/e2open/ to discuss your legal rights.